M.A. Teaching (Initial License) Campus Based Option

 Try the net price calculator in the Financial Aid pages and use the information below to sketch out your Master of Arts in Teaching budget.

-For on-campus courses, tuition and fees are combined in a per-credit rate, $597 starting fall 2016 for in-resident tuition.
-In addition to those fees, students taking 6 hours or more are assessed a $131.00 health service fee.
+For on-campus courses, tuition and fees are combined in a per-credit resident rate, $639 starting fall 2017.
+In addition to those fees, students taking 6 hours or more are assessed a $139.00 health service fee.

 Students who are taking online courses will not be charged campus fees but may be charged fees related to that course (such as for materials or supplies.)